romainl/idiomatic-vimrc/README.md

 UNIX-like | `$HOME/.vim/vimrc`
 Windows | `$HOME\vimfiles\vimrc`

-If you want a self-contained `vim/` but use both 7.4 or above and an older version, or only an older version, the simplest, future-proof, solution is to put this line and only this line:
+If you want a self-contained `vimfiles` but use both 7.4 or above and an older version, or only an older version, the simplest, future-proof, solution is to put this line and only this line:

     runtime vimrc